 The good news is that even short, 20-minute running workouts can be an effective way to improve your fitness and progress your training.
 In this article, we’ve listed several 20-minute workouts for runners of various levels and training goals to give you a few ideas for when you’re short on time but want to squeeze a quick run into your day.

 Depending on your current fitness levels and your specific health and running goals, a 20-minute run can be a good workout.
 Although longer workouts are necessary for any run plan that trains you effectively for longer distance races (such as the 10k, half marathon, and marathon), fast workouts can improve your health and

-According to the CDC, the moderate-intensity cardio zone corresponds to a heart rate range of 50-70% of your maximum heart rate while vigorous-intensity cardio is associated with a heart rate of 70-85% of your max.
-Furthermore, studies suggest that workouts as brief as 10 minutes can be effective for boosting health and fitness.
+According to the CDC, the moderate-intensity cardio zone corresponds to a heart rate range of 50%-70% of your maximum heart rate, while vigorous-intensity cardio is associated with a heart rate of 70%-85% of your max.
+Furthermore, studies suggest that workouts as brief as 10 minutes can be effective in boosting health and fitness.

 The best way to make a fitness running workout effective is to increase the intensity.
 High-intensity interval training (HIIT) has been shown to provide the same cardiovascular and metabolic benefits and burn the same number of calories as steady-state exercise in 40% less time.
 Therefore, if you do a 20-minute HIIT running workout (intervals, hills, fartlek run, etc.), your workout efforts will be approximately equivalent to a 34-minute steady-state run.
 That’s a savings of almost 14 minutes!

 If you get your heart rate up adequately, you can burn a decent amount of calories in only 20 minutes.
 If you want to maximize the number of calories you burn, you can always up your speed or incline.